piyushsachdeva/AzureDevOps-Zero-to-Hero/Day2/README.md

 [![Azure DevOps Boards](https://img.youtube.com/vi/vjqhGJMFhFI/sddefault.jpg)](https://youtu.be/vjqhGJMFhFI)

 ## Azure DevOps Demo Generator
-**Use these steps to load dummy data into your Azure DevOps project, we will use this data in the demo.**
+**Use these steps to load dummy data into your Azure DevOps project.
+We will use this data in the demo.**

 1. Navigate to https://azuredevopsdemogenerator.azurewebsites.net.
 This utility site will automate the creation of a new Azure DevOps project within your account that is prepopulated with content (work items, repos, etc.) required for the lab.